Oriole Dog Training Club Schedule of Classes

 K9 Nosework© Classes

-[NW103] Introduction to Odor/Anise/K9 Nose Work©.
-Instructors: Sue Cox, ANWI and Jacqueline Reardon, CNWI.
-6 Weeks.
-This is the next sequence in the program for dog/handler teams who have completed NW 102 - NW Introduction to Odor/Birch/K9 Nose work©.
+[NW102] Introduction to Odor/K9 Nose Work©Sue Cox, ANWI and Jaqueline Reardon, CNWI, 6 Weeks.
+This is the next sequence in the program for dog/handler teams who have completed NW 101 - NW Foundations: Introduction/Foundation to K9 Nose work©.
 The instruction provided in this class will follow the methods and foundation of K9 Nose Work©.
-Classes focus on continued teaching and encouraging the development of your dog’s natural scenting abilities by using their desire to hunt for food and/or toys, now paired with the second of the NACSW competition odors (Anise).
+Classes focus on continued teaching and encouraging the development of your dog’s natural scenting abilities by using their desire to hunt for food and/or toys, now paired with NACSW competition odors (Birch/Anise/Clove).
 Searches may be videotaped as part of the educational process.
 Dogs are worked one at a time and must be crated between activities.
 Dogs may be introduced to indoor settings, outdoor settings, and vehicles in addition to continuing work with containers/boxes.
-Note: One dog per handler.
-Class Dates: April 6, April 20, May 4, May 18, June 1, & June 15 Location: Front TR, Loading Dock, Office, Hall
+NOTE: One dog per handler.
+Class Dates: April 11, May 2, May 16, May 30, June 13 Travel Day – Date and location to be announced.

 [NW301] NW2 K9 Nose Work©.
-FULL Instructor: Jacqueline Reardon CNWI and Sue Cox, ANWI.
+Instructor: Jacqueline Reardon CNWI & Sue Cox, ANWI.
 6 Weeks.
 This class is for dogs that already know scent work.
 The instruction provided in this class will follow the methods and foundation of K9 Nose Work©.
 Class content will concentrate on continued search technique refinement and handling.
 Searches may be videotaped as part of the educational process.
 Dogs are worked one at a time and must be crated between activities.
 Indoor and outdoor settings and vehicles may be used.
 Prerequisites: completion of ORT title and NW1 title (or equivalent) and approval by the Nose Work instructional team.
-Class Dates: April 12, May 10, May 24, June 7, June 21 and ONE **Travel day.
-Note: One dog per handler.
-Location: Front Training Room, Loading Dock, Office, Office, Hall
+NOTE: One dog per handler.
+Class Dates: April 17, May 1, May 15, May 29, June 12 Travel day – Date and location to be announced.

 [NW401] NW3 K9 Nose Work©.
-FULL Instructor: Jacqueline Reardon, CNWI and Sue Cox, ANWI.
+Instructor: Jacqueline Reardon, CNWI & Sue Cox, ANWI.
 6 Weeks.
 This class is for teams who are working on their NW3 or NW3-Elite titles.
 The instruction provided in this class will follow the methods and foundation of K9 Nose Work©.
 Class content will concentrate on continued search technique refinement and handling.
 Searches may be videotaped as part of the educational process.
 Indoor and outdoor settings and vehicles may be used.
 Dogs are worked one at a time and must be crated between activities.
 Prerequisites: attainment of the NW2 title (or equivalent) and approval by the Nose Work instructional team.
-Note: One dog per handler.
-Class Dates: April 5, May 3, May 17, May 31, June 14 and ONE **Travel day.
-Location: Front Training Room, Loading Dock, Office, Office, Hall
+NOTE: One dog per handler.
+Class Dates: April 24, May 8, May 22, June 5, June 19.
+Travel day – Date and location to be announced.

 AGILITY